Humidity – What It Is, How It Forms, and How It Behaves

 In earlier sections, the definition and cause of humidity were already established.
 The following list, though, highlights the key facts and characteristics surrounding this element of weather:

-Humidity is caused when water is turned from its liquid or solid into its gaseous state.
+- Humidity is caused when water is turned from its liquid or solid state into its gaseous state.

-Meteorologists use dew points to measure the amount of water vapor present in a body of air.
+- Meteorologists use the dew point to indicate the amount of water vapor present in a body of air.

 This is a concise and cryptic list of the most important characteristics and facts that define humidity, but the details about specific aspects are highlighted in other sections throughout this report.